well-typed/ghc-events-analyze/README.md

 ![](slicedcoarsely.png)

-To slice time more finely (this was the default for versions 0.2.1--0.2.4), you can run
+By default (in 0.2.0 and again from 0.2.3) time is split into 100 buckets.
+To slice time more finely (this was the default for versions 0.2.1 and 0.2.2), you can run

 ```